School Psychology MA/CAGS Graduate Program

 Horace Mann, looking into bright lobby from the outside at night

-To be considered for admission, you must provide the following by Feb.
-1:
+To be considered for admission, you must provide the following by February 1:

-3. A résumé or curriculum vitae.
+• résumé or curriculum vitae

-5. Three letters of recommendation accompanied by candidate rating forms
+• 3 letters of recommendation accompanied by candidate rating forms

-Additional admissions criteria (strongly recommended):
+Additional Admissions Criteria (strongly recommended):

 • A minimum of three undergraduate or graduate courses in psychology (the admissions committee will consider experiences or coursework in the areas of child mental health or educational settings, in lieu of these requirements, on an individual basis).